aws-samples/aws-lex-web-ui/lex-web-ui/README.md

 the chatbot UI recognizes and their initial values.

-**NOTE**: To avoid having to manually merge future changes, you probably do not want to modify the values in the `src/config/index.js`.
+**NOTE**: To avoid having to manually merge future changes, you probably do not want to modify the values in the `src/config/index.js` file.
 You should instead pass your own configuration using the mechanisms listed in the following sections.

 ### Build Time Configuration
 The chatbot UI build process can import configuration from a JSON